lanl-aea/waves/docs/computational_practices_compute_environment.rst

 ``module`` software help users manage a project-specific environment on a multi-user compute server.
 For collaborative efforts and version-controlled consistency, system ``PATH`` management with a project-specific module file can help tie together system resources and a virtual environment in a common way for all contributors.

+There is also an HPC focused package manager, `Spack`_, which can create targeted software installations optimized for your system :cite:`spack`. `Spack`_ supports Linux and macOS, so it can be used for workflow development on local machines before simulations are executed on HPCs.
+Like `Conda`_, `Spack`_ supports user environment installation so project environments can be created on systems where the project and users do not have administration privileges.

+`WAVES`_ is deployed on `conda-forge`_, `PyPI`, and `Spack`_ to provide users with more flexible choices in compute environment management tools.